kyegomez/BitNet/README.md

 ```
 ----

-- Running an example to a full BitNet Transformer as shown in paper:
+- Running random inputs to a full BitNet Transformer as shown in paper:
 ```python
 import torch
 from bitnet.main import BitNetTransformer